ameliacode/VisualProgramming/Chapter 9. Ripple Cubes/AnimateCube.md

 For the result,
 **Window > Animation Editor > Expression Editor**
-Through the editor type to call function for animation
+Through the editor, type the expression below to call function from python for animation
 ```mel
 python("ripple("+time+")");
 ```